hualin-ok/hualin-ok.github.io/poster/NegAff_2016APA.md

 layout: post
 title: Maternal Negative Affect: Moderator and Mediator of Using Power Assertion for Toddler Noncompliance
 ---
-# Maternal Negative Affect: Moderator and Mediator of Using Power Assertion for Toddler Noncompliance

 Lin, H., & Larzelere, R. E. (August, 2016).
 Maternal Negative Affect: Moderator and Mediator of Using Power Assertion for Toddler Noncompliance.
 Poster presented at the 2016 annual American Psychological Association Convention, Denver, CO.